 Alternatives to Pawn Shops

 Pawn shops aren’t suitable for everyone when they need quick cash.
-The good news is that other options are available with and without collateral.
+The good news is there are alternatives.
 Here are a few loan options to consider that offer quick cash:

 Payday loans use the borrower’s paycheck to secure funding.
 You can find a payday loan online or find one through an in-person lender.
 These loans are short-term loan options for a few hundred dollars.
 You can get a payday loan with bad credit; however, these loans come with high-interest rates and fees, leading to a cycle of debt.